-Forms submitted in person must be presented for filing on or before the appearance date indicated on the Notice to appear.
+Forms submitted in person, by facsimile or filed electronically must be presented for filing on or before the appearance date indicated on the Notice to appear.
 Forms submitted by mail must be postmarked at least five (5) court days before the appearance date indicated on the Notice to Appear.

-F. Upon receipt of a subpoena setting out the hearing date and remote location, law enforcement officers may make a request to appear in court instead of at the remote location.
+F. Upon receipt of a subpoena setting out the hearing date and remote location, law enforcement officers and other witnesses may make a request to appear in court instead of at the remote location.
 The request must be made via form PTR-506.
-The form may be substituted in person or by mail at the addresses set out above.
-Forms submitted in person must be presented for filing at least five (5) court days before the date of the video proceeding set out in the subpoena.
+The form may be submitted in person, faxed, filed electronically or mailed to the locations set out above.
+Forms submitted in person, faxed or filed electronically must be filed at least five (5) court days before the date of the video proceeding set out in the subpoena.
 Forms submitted by mail must be postmarked at least ten (10) days before the date of the video proceeding set out in the subpoena.

-G. It is the Court's preference that all exhibits intended to be used at the remote video trial be submitted prior to the hearing date so they will be available at the Court location for the judge's reference.
-Defendant and Law Enforcement designee should submit any exhibits he/she intends to use in presentation of his/her case prior to the trial date.
-All exhibits shall be accompanied by form PTR-507 to assist in identifying the case associated with the exhibits.
-The form and exhibits may be submitted in person or by mail at the addresses set out above.
-Exhibits that are submitted in advance in person must be presented at least five (5) court days before the remote video trial date.
-Exhibits that are submitted in advance by mail must be postmarked at least ten (10) days before the remote video trial date.
+G. Any evidence to be considered at the remote trial must be filed with the Court at least two (2) court days before the scheduled trial date.
+Failure to timely file evidence with the Court may result in the court trial being continued and/or the evidence not being considered.
+All exhibits shall be accompanied by Form PTR-507 to assist in identifying the case associated with the exhibits.
+The form and exhibits may be submitted in person, faxed, electronically filed or mailed to the locations set out above.
+Exhibits submitted by mail should be postmarked at least ten (10) days before the remote video trial date.